JeromRequillo/WORK-FLOW-OPENER/README.md

 # WORK-FLOW-OPENER
 A lightweight, automated Batch Script designed for efficient file deployment and workspace management.
-Here is a professional and detailed **README.md** file written in English, optimized for a GitHub repository.

 This tool streamlines the process of opening multiple project files within a specific directory while providing real-time status updates and system validation.

 ## 🚀 Key Features